faiz-lisp/akku/README.md

 can run `source .akku/bin/activate` (in bash).
-The installed libraries and programs should now be available to you, assuming you use one of these Schemes: Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Mosh, Racket, Sagittarius, Vicare or Ypsilon.
+The installed libraries and programs should now be available to you, assuming you use one of these Schemes: Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Mosh, Racket (plt-r6rs), Sagittarius, Vicare or Ypsilon.

+The install command takes care to place libraries at appropriate (possibly multiple) locations in the directory tree.
+It parses out all libraries from the downloaded files and even supports includes.
+Downloaded binaries are installed into `.akku/bin`, which is added to the path by the `activate` script.

 ## Building a release